Vast (company): Founding

 Founded in 2021, Vast "officially" launched in September 2022 with the mission to develop the world's first artificial-gravity space stations.
 Vast later announced in January 2023 that it planned to relocate its corporate headquarters from El Segundo, California to a newly built 115,000 square-foot facility in Long Beach.
 The new facility, located in the city's Globemaster Corridor Specific Plan, also planned to house the company's manufacturing operations.

 Shortly thereafter, in February 2023, Vast announced its acquisition of Hawthorne-based space startup Launcher, with founder & CEO Max Haot becoming president of Vast.
 As a result of the acquisition, Vast gained its assets, products, and employees.
+Its 2023 acquisition of Launcher tripled its workforce.
 Additionally, former Launcher operations such as the development of its E-2 engine and Orbiter payload host would be undertaken by Vast, with plans to start deploying them in the summer of 2023.

 In May 2023, Vast announced that it had teamed up with SpaceX to launch its first single-module space station called Haven-1 aboard a Falcon 9 rocket no earlier than August 2025.
 Plans were also unveiled for a crewed flight up to Haven-1, called Vast-1, to be launched shortly after placing the station in orbit.
-Vast plans to sell 4 seats aboard the spacecraft, after which the crew would receive training by SpaceX in preparation for the mission.
+As of 2023, Vast had aspirations to sell 4 seats aboard the spacecraft, after which the crew would receive training by SpaceX in preparation for the mission.